 The end results

 I have cooked a roasted leg of lamb in the oven and I have made crockpot leg of lamb.
 Slow cooking in a crockpot is definitely juicier and more flavorful.
 The method produces that fall off the bone experience that I so love.
-Once you slice your meats, you can make sandwiches, wraps, gyros, stews or just serve with a plate of your favorite vegetables
+Once you slice your meats, you can make sandwiches, wraps, gyros, stews or just serve with a plate of your favorite vegetables.
+This lamb recipe in the slow cooker was so delicious, I will be making it on a regular basis.

 - .5 tsp garlic powder